Outcome-Based Agile

 June 23, 2025

 Most teams today operate in tension between agile process and business pressure.
-Leadership wants dates.
-Sales needs launch timelines.
-Marketing needs coordination.
+Customers wants dates.
+Sales and marketing needs launch timelines.
+Leadership needs coordination.
 And engineers just want clarity, not chaos.

-But too often, teams are buried in ceremonies, documentation, and shifting priorities, while the core question of "what are we delivering, and when?" goes unanswered.
+But too often, teams are buried in ceremonies, documentation, and shifting priorities, while the core question of "what are we delivering, and when?" remains hard to answer.
 The result is misalignment, burnout, and wasted energy trying to connect team activity with business expectations.
-Traditional Agile tends to emphasize outputs like story points and velocity, but Outcome-Based Agile puts the business outcome at the center, making impact, not activity, the measure of success.
+Traditional Agile tends to emphasize sprint plans, story points and velocity, but this is not the language of customers or the business.
+Outcome-Based Agile puts outcomes and deliverables at the center, making impact, not activity, the measure of success.

-Outcome-Based Agile is a pragmatic delivery model where teams plan and deliver a meaningful outcome by a set timeframe.
-It gives the business predictability and gives teams the flexibility to build smart, with or without AI in the loop.
+Outcome-Based Agile is a pragmatic delivery model based on decades of experience at top companies where teams plan and deliver a meaningful outcome in a set timeframe.
+It gives the business predictability and gives teams the flexibility to build smart and tie their work directly to customer impact.

 The most successful projects don’t wing it.
 They invest in planning upfront, then execute fast and clean.
-That’s the core principle here: define the outcome, shape the scope, then build with confidence.
+That’s the core principle here: define the outcome, shape the scope, then build with confidence and have product, engineering, and go-to-market teams all in sync.

 What Outcome-Based Agile Is